zssloth/Embedded-Neural-Network/README.md

 # **Papers Reading List.**
 - This is a collection of papers aiming at reducing model sizes or the ASIC/FPGA accelerator for Machine Learning, especially deep neural network related applications.
 (Inspiled by [Neural-Networks-on-Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon/blob/master/README.md))
-- (Update: 2017-05-02) New papers will be collected by conferences.

 ## **Table of Contents**
 - [Network Compression](#network-compression)